 The school's funding is obtained from EFA General Annual Grant, plus Special Educational Needs Top Up funding from the local authorities in which the pupils reside.
-The school saw a surplus of £373k in the financial year.
-The reserves will be required in the coming years to cover increases in cost of supplies, utilities and a program of repair of the building as the Academy is scheduled to have 100% occupancy from Set 2022.
+The school saw a surplus of £243k (2022; Suplus of £108k) in the financial year, being the increase in funds excluding both the LGPS fund and the restricted fixed asset funds.
+The reserves will be required in the coming years to cover increases in cost of supplies and utilities.
 The LA funding surplus is used to purchase equipment and other support for specific pupil needs.

 The surplus was generated primarily by increasing the pupil numbers, whilst managing costs.
-The use of the school facilities out of school hours had developed further, but income was reduced due to Covid-19 precautions but still generated an income of £38k.
+The use of the school facilities out of school hours has continued to generate revenue to support our After School Club and purchase specialist equipment for all pupils to enjoy.